department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/conversation-guide.md

 While you're looking at this demo tool, I would like you to *talk aloud* as much as possible so that you share what you're thinking, what you're doing, what you like, what you dislike, and what you're unsure about.

 I would like you to share your screen with me so I can watch you use the demo tool in your web browser.
+You might want to close any apps that you don’t want me to see.
 - *(refer to Screen sharing instructions above, if needed)*

 I'll have you start from a website that I'm going to *[spell/put into the Zoom chat/email/text]* for you to click on (https://bit.ly/3FYjFsE).